mongodb/docs/source/includes/fact-selinux-redhat-options.rst

-You must configure SELinux to allow MongoDB to start on Red Hat Linux-based systems (Red Hat Enterprise Linux, CentOS, Fedora).
+You must configure SELinux to allow MongoDB to start on Red Hat Linux-based systems (Red Hat Enterprise Linux or CentOS Linux).
 Administrators have three
 options:

 - enable access to the relevant ports (e.g. 27017) for SELinux.
 See